miguelsmrb/mile-end-records/README.md

 The chatbot serves three primary goals:

 1. **Support customers** by answering common questions about the store, policies, vinyl care, and equipment.
 2. **Assist with music discovery** through thoughtful, taste-based recommendations.
+Recommend records on Inventory.
 3. **Support internal operations** by raising tickets and scheduling appointments.

-The bot is intentionally designed to avoid hallucinations or invent information.
-When it cannot confidently answer a question, it clearly directs users to contact a human staff member.

 ---

-## 🧠 High-Level Bot Architecture
+## 🧠 Thoughtful Bot Conversation design

 The bot is built around **intent-driven conversational paths**, each ending in a clear resolution:
 - An answer